async-graphql/async-graphql/docs/en/src/apollo_federation.md

 - The `shareable` directive is used to indicate that an object type's field is allowed to be resolved by multiple subgraphs (by default, each field can be resolved by only one subgraph).

+- The `inaccessible` directive is used to indicate that a location in the schema cannot be queried at the supergraph level, but can still be queried at the subgraph level.

 ## Entity lookup function

 ```rust